Geodesic structure, shadow and optical appearance of black hole immersed in Chaplygin-like dark fluid: Optical appearance with thin disk accretion

 For the scenario with $B=10^{-7}$, the observed specific intensities are depicted in Fig.~\ref{FigBm7}.
 The middle column displays one-dimensional functions of $I_{\rm{obs}}(r)$ concerning $b$, while the right column presents two-dimensional density plots of $I_{\rm{obs}}(r)$, viewed face-on.
 In the first row, concerning the Model 1 emissivity profile, the emission from the accretion occurs within the domain between ISCO and OSCO (left panel).
 Here, we choose the case of $q=0.2$ to concretize our analysis. \begin{itemize} \item The observed direct image diminishes for $b>5.9977M$ due to gravitational lensing, and the intensity experiences an abrupt drop to zero at the position $b\thicksim 13.6524M$, which is exactly the lensed position of $r_{\rm OSCO}$ . \item The observed lensing ring emission is confined to a narrow region $4.9150M < b <5.2381M$, where $b\thicksim 5.2381M$ is the position at which the observed lensing ring intensity experiences an abrupt drop to zero, also corresponding to $r_{\rm OSCO}$ in the emission profile. \item The photon ring emission appears as a spike at $b\thicksim4.6477M$, which is hardly visible in the right panel of the density plots.
-To discern the photon ring, one needs to zoom in on the plot. \end{itemize} Consequently, from the observer's perspective, the lensing ring contributes modestly to the total brightness, while the photon ring makes negligible contributions.
+To discern the photon ring, one needs to zoom in on the plot. \end{itemize} Consequently, from the observer's perspective, the direct emission of the accretion contribute most in enhancing the brightness of the BH, the lensing ring contributes modestly to the total brightness, while the photon ring makes negligible contributions.
 We also observe the impact of the parameter $q$.
 With an increase in $q$, the spikes of direct emission, photon ring, and lensing ring in the observed intensity curve all shift leftward.
 Additionally, these spikes decrease.
 An interesting behavior is that as $q$ increases, the distance between the direct image and the lensing ring decreases.
-When $q=0.4$, they exhibit partial overlap.
+When $q=0.4$, the direct image and the lensing ring exhibit partial overlap.

 In the second row of Fig.~\ref{FigBm7}, we illustrate the observed specific intensities related to the emissivity profile of Model 2, showcasing analogous patterns observed for $B=10^{-3}$.
 However, differences arise in the magnitudes of the intensities and the positions of the photon ring and lensing ring.
 The influence of the parameter $q$ on the observed outcomes mirrors that observed in the case of $B=10^{-3}$, albeit with a slightly greater impact.